MykKost/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 #### Add formattable multiline text attribute

-This is to add a multiline text attribute that allows HTML formating, similiar to the "Description" field.
+This is to add a multiline text attribute that allows HTML formatting, similar to the "Description" field.

 #### Add link attribute